eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 5.2 Wallet Unit Attestations

 ### 5.3 Relation to Risk Register

-%copy from
-As pseudonyms may be used to provide authentication, a large portion of risks listed in the risk register for European Digital Identity Wallets \[RiskRegister\] are (atleast indirectly) related to the use of pseudonyms:
+As pseudonyms may be used to provide authentication, a large number of the risks listed in the risk register for European Digital Identity Wallets \[RiskRegister\] are (atleast indirectly) related to the use of pseudonyms:
-%contains the following risks regarding User tracking as a result of
-%collusion between Relying Parties or between a Relying Party and an
-%Attestation Provider or of a data breach of the parties:

 <table>
 <colgroup>